eea/clms-api-docs/source/download.md

    :language: http
 ```

-These downloads will only work for datasets coming from EEA sources.

-Due to the way those dataset files are stored in the servers, sometimes the CLMS portal needs to go to the original source (such as Wekeo) to download the files and provide them to the end-user.
+Due to the way those dataset files are stored in the servers, sometimes the CLMS portal needs to go to the original source (such as Wekeo and Global Datasets) to download the files and provide them to the end-user.

-This process is OK when the user requests to download the dataset with a time or spatial restriction because the CLMS portal needs to transform and process the files.
+This process is OK when the user requests to download the dataset with a time or spatial restriction (not mandatory) because the CLMS portal needs to transform and process the files.

 But when requesting the full dataset of a non-EEA dataset, it makes little sense to download first the whole dataset to the CLMS portal and offer it later to the user.